 Elsewhere, the film has the promise of a fulfilling dramatic story involving the effect that the traumatic Myers’s Halloween incident has had on Laurie’s life.
 However, the screenplay never reconciles the disparate (fragile, paranoid and eventual resilient) qualities of the character.
 It’s a credit to Curtis’s touching and tough performance that some semblance of humanity is wrung out of what feels like an interesting series of sketches for an aged Laurie Strode.

 In spite of all this, the film has some clear merits.
 There is some fun to be had from the playful cinematic callbacks to the original film that usually frames Laurie in the places that Michael was.
 The score: Composed by Carpenter in collaboration with Cody Carpenter and Daniel Davies wonderfully adds an element of time to the established themes.
 The music also excellently blurs the line between sound design and symphonic score.
-And there are a few instances in which some of the secondary characters are written with a rare authenticity that remind you of director David Gordon Green’s independent roots.
+And there are a few instances in which some of the secondary characters are written with a rare authenticity that reminds you of director David Gordon Green’s independent roots.

 Ultimately, the 2018 film has the most in common with Halloween II (1981), insofar as its virtues exist in the small and quiet moments that are deeply embedded within the main narrative.
 Crucially, they both indulge in the worse instincts of the slasher genre.
 Whereas Rick Rosenthal’s picture was a clear embracing of the trend for commercialism, Halloween’s (2018) swim in the subgenre pool is an unnecessary anachronism.